What is a Reverse Mortgage?

 The older you are as the homeowner, the more equity you'll have in your house.
 The less money you owe from the house, the more money you can get from the loan.

 HECM application requires you to first meet with a counselor from an independent government-approved housing counseling agency.
-Some proprietary reverse mortgage lenders also requires counseling.
+Some proprietary reverse mortgage lenders also require counseling.

 The counselor is required to explain to the homeowner the loan's costs and financial implications.
 The counselor will also discuss other possible alternatives to HECM like government and non-profit programs or other types of reverse mortgages.
 You can also discuss with the counselor things like comparing the costs of different types of reverse mortgages, payment options, fees, and other costs affecting the total cost of the loan.
 Counseling agencies usually a service fee of around $120.

-For HECM, There are no income requirement but lenders will conduct financial assessment for deciding to approve your loan.
+For HECM, There is no income requirement but lenders will conduct a financial assessment for deciding to approve your loan.